 Recent or Pending U.S. Citizenship

-If you are able to gain citizenship prior to 1 November 2017, you may continue with the application.
+If you are able to gain citizenship prior to 1 November before the matriculating year, you may continue with the application.
 However, you must submit the following information to the Admissions Office immediately: the place of your hearing, the petition #, and the date of your hearing.
-If you are not able to gain citizenship by 1 November 2017, then your file will be deactivated.
+If you are not able to gain citizenship by 1 November, then your file will be deactivated.
 U.S. citizenship is required for commissioning purposes and cannot be waived for any reason.

 Letters of Recommendation (LORs)

 Letters of Recommendation need to be submitted as soon as possible, but are NOT included in the Supplemental Application material deadline.
 At a minimum you need a clinical letter and a premedical committee letter (if available) or two science academic letters and one non-science academic letter.
-Letters of Recommendation should be submitted through AMCAS Letter Writer service or directly to the School of Medicine.
+Letters of Recommendation should be submitted through the AMCAS Letter Service.
 You do not have to list additional letters, although you are welcome to submit more if you wish.

 A Premedical Committee letter is required by the Admissions Committee if your school provides this service.
 A compilation packet from your University’s letter service will be accepted in lieu of a premedical committee packet.
 If you are unable to provide a committee recommendation, please include a brief explanation in the provided area of the secondary application.
 Three individual recommendations are required from academia if a premedical letter, or compilation packet, are not sent, (a minimum of two from recent science professors).
 Even if you have been out of school for an extended period of time, you must still attempt to submit academic letters of recommendation.